doctorpangloss 8 months ago

 Another way to think about it, is it can "pass QA" one day, and "fail QA" the next day even if the API response is identically formatted/structured.

-• SparkyMcUnicorn a day ago
+• SparkyMcUnicorn 8 months ago

 This is why OpenAI and Anthropic provide date versioned models.